-Training costs are a concern at companies of any size.
-In order for a training solution to make sense, it needs to fit in the budget and to deliver great ROI.
+Training budgets are a concern at companies of any size.
+In order for a training solution to make sense, it needs to fit in the training budget and deliver great ROI.
 Many assume that implementing immersive training is prohibitively expensive.
 The reality is that using VR in a training program can be more cost effective than traditional training.

 Consider some of the costs of more traditional training methods: